 my first crochet was multi yarn and no hook

-I cut two pairs of sweat pants and one jacket into strips, and used them to single crochet in a spiral.
+rug on 2021-04-30 I cut two pairs of sweat pants and one jacket into strips, and used them to single crochet in a spiral.
 I think this video inspired it: How to Hand Crochet a Circular Rug

 This method makes the rug fairly thick, so I ran out before getting it very large.